lvyue/mongoose-auto-increment-fix/README.md

     bookSchema.plugin(autoIncrement.plugin, 'Book');
     var Book = connection.model('Book', bookSchema);

 That's it.
-Now you can create book entities at will and the `_id` field will automatically increment with each new document.
+Now you can create book entities at will and they will have an `_id` field added of type `Number` and will automatically increment with each new document.
+Even declaring references is easy, just remember to change the reference property's type to `Number` instead of `ObjectId` if the referenced model is also using the plugin.

+    var authorSchema = new mongoose.Schema({
+        name: String
+    });

+    var bookSchema = new Schema({
+        author: { type: Number, ref: 'Author' },
+        title: String,
+        genre: String,
+        publishDate: Date
+    });

+    bookSchema.plugin(autoIncrement.plugin, 'Book');
+    authorSchema.plugin(autoIncrement.plugin, 'Author');

 ### Want a field other than `_id`?